 When scientists compared the anatomy and behavior of dogs and wolves, they found that the dog’s facial anatomy has changed over thousands of years explicitly to enable them to communicate with humans more readily.

 Scientists also discovered that the facial musculature of both species was similar, except above the eyes.
-Dogs have a small muscle, which enables them to strongly raise their inner eyebrow, which wolves don’t.
+Dogs have small muscles, enabling them to raise their inner eyebrow, which wolves don’t strongly.

 Comparative psychologist Dr. Juliane Kaminski, at the University of Portsmouth, said, “The evidence is compelling that dogs developed a muscle to raise the inner eyebrow after they were domesticated from wolves.
 We also studied dogs’ and wolves’ behavior, and when exposed to a human for two minutes, dogs raised their inner eyebrows more and at higher intensities than wolves.”